 “The people who try to hold an optimistic view of this world become pessimists; the people who hold a pretty stern view of it become optimistic.”

 I like to say that perspective changes everything.
 Because human beings are finite, our perspective is limited.
 Change your perspective, and the world looks different from the new angle.

 Lewis had a perspective of this world that allowed him to see it as beautiful, for what it is worth.
 Perhaps, he was colored by his experience as a young man, not even out of his teens, fighting in World War I. He knew the worst the world had to offer.

 When he became a believer in the death and resurrection of Jesus Christ, he found the “silver lining”.
 He found hope and light in the darkness of the world.

 Many people who live in the late 20th and 21st centuries have had a relatively good time of “this life” compared to people just a few generations before us (and even more dramatically compared to people of centuries past).
 Our perspective is colored by our relative prosperity.
 In the United States today, even those who live below the poverty line live higher and better than most of the people in the rest of the world (and in times past).

 The comparative riches we have tend to make us feel independent of God.
 Indeed, the shift in the question of the problem of evil from focusing on individual unfairness to thinking it is proof that God does not exist is a product of our perspective.

-We have enough that we are willing to accept that what we can gain in this life is all there is.
+We have enough s that we are willing to accept that what we can have in this life is all there is.
+We have learned to be content with the hope of no more.
 We have embraced a shadowy happiness in lieu of true joy that God offers to those who seek Him.